ThibTrip/npdoc_to_md/wiki/Home.md

   **IMPORTANT**: [placeholders written directly in examples](#2-Placeholders-in-examples-for-output-languages) override this parameter!

-  You can use any lang supported by markdown (python, markdown, html, ...) or one of the following special flags:
+  You can use any language supported by markdown (python, markdown, html, ...) or one of the following special flags:
   * `raw`: a raw code block (no code highlighting)
   * **`markdown_rendered`**: does not make a code block, renders output (e.g. a table) in markdown